MotazMohd/garage-analysis/docs/Identify-functional-modules/User-Role-Management.md

 ## 🔐 Module 2: User & Role Management (Complete)

-This module defines how users are onboarded, assigned roles, managed across branches, and secured with advanced access controls and workflows.
+This module defines how users are created, invited, assigned roles, managed across garages and branches, and how security, permissions, and governance are enforced.

 ---

+## 🧱 Batch 1: Core Roles, Structure, and Onboarding

 ### ✅ Role Strategy